-Ross County v St Johnstone
+County need final-day win after 95th-minute goal

 Post update

-Simon Murray (Ross County) wins a free kick on the right wing.
+Nohan Kenneh (Ross County) wins a free kick in the attacking half.

 Post update

-Foul by Liam Gordon (St. Johnstone).
+Foul by Daniel Phillips (St. Johnstone).

 Post update